adandres/my_shell/README.md

 Once launched, you can use it like a normal shell.

 ## Disclaimer
-I haven't finished it but it should be stable, feel free to report any issue.
+It should be stable, feel free to report any issue.